antran89/blog/about/index.md

 In 2014 summer, I worked as the Student Organizer/Web-Master for the Bay Area Vision Meeting and made the <a href="http://cvgl.stanford.edu/BAVM14">website</a>.

-Before coming to Stanford, I worked in the <a href="http://slsp.kaist.ac.kr/">Statistical Learning and Signal Processing Lab</a> in the <a href="www.kaist.ac.kr"><b>Korea Advanced Institute of Science and Technology(KAIST)</a></a> as an undergraduate researcher when I was a senior.
+Before coming to Stanford, I worked in the <a href="http://slsp.kaist.ac.kr/">Statistical Learning and Signal Processing Lab</a> in the <a href="www.kaist.ac.kr"><b>Korea Advanced Institute of Science and Technology(KAIST)</b></a> as an undergraduate researcher when I was a senior.
 I worked on speech recognition using the Semi-Markov Model (an extension of a Hidden Markov Model that has edges going back to the distant past).

 ## Research Interest

+- Computer Vision
+- Machine Learning & Artificial Intelligence
+- Distributed Optimization

 ## Teaching Experience